See "The Twonker - A Brief Introduction" for an overview.

 When The Twonker is engaged, the Twonk indicator will light up Red.
 The active Fundamental is displayed under the indicator (which in our example is C).

 In our example above, The Twonker's Fundamental is set to C, and sounding an altered C Minor 7th chord (which I like to call "C Twonk Minor 7").
-The C root note of the Minor 7th chord is unchanged and colored green.
+The C, E♭ and G within the Minor 7th chord are unchanged and colored green.

 The cents flat or sharp are figured by the interval between the Fundamental and the tone in question.
-There are three intervals in this example The Twonker is looking at (highlighted in yellow above):
+There are three intervals in this example The Twonker is looking at: